JanssenProject/jans/docs/cedarling/reference/cedarling-lock-server.md

 By default, clients cannot obtain the necessary scopes to interact with the lock server.
 Additional configuration is required on both the Auth Server and the client.

-> **Alternative:** If you already have a pre-issued access token (e.g., provisioned externally), you can skip the DCR flow entirely by setting [`CEDARLING_LOCK_ACCESS_TOKEN_JWT`](./cedarling-properties.md#lock-server-integration-properties).
-In that case, the Auth Server setup below is not required.
+> **Alternative (native targets only, primarily for testing):** If you already have a pre-issued access token (e.g., provisioned externally or minted for a test setup), you can skip the DCR flow entirely by setting [`CEDARLING_LOCK_ACCESS_TOKEN_JWT`](./cedarling-properties.md#lock-server-integration-properties).
+This is mainly intended to simplify the bootstrap flow during testing and local development; in that case, the Auth Server setup below is not required.
+This property is **not available on WASM builds** — WASM targets must use the SSA → DCR flow.

 This guide will walk you through the following setup processes: